KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/Ambs Mind Palace.md

 > Note: I have no clue if these places exist

 - **Design**: Waiting area inside
+    - Interested in design, want to learn more about UX
+    - Human-centric, impacting lives and communities
+    - Learn about both architecture and product design, tech infused curriculum teaching things like UX
+    - NP-SUTD pathway
+    - Careers: Product Designer, Architectural Associate
 - **Real Estate**: Entrance (outside)
+    - Interested in the real-estate industry
+    - Teaches about determing the value of land, managing real estate, NOT selling it
+    - Includes knowledge about smart building systems and data analytics
+    - Certification in BizSAFE fire safety
+    - Careers: Valuation Officer, Marketing Executive
 - **Hotel and Leisure Management**: Office area inside the building
+    - Interested in learning how to manage hotels/resorts sustainably
+    - Learn about both front and back end of managing hotels, shopping malls, resorts, with a focus on sustainability, green building, security management
+    - Smart Integrated Operations Centre Learning Facility for hands-on learning
+    - NP-NUS Pathway Programme
+    - Careers: Guest Relations, Facility Management